 Therapeutic Area User Guides (TAUGs) are implementation guides for each specific area.
 The CDISC foundational standards define in general how each different type of data should be submitted, and the TAUGs provide more specific information about how to interpret the foundational standards within a particular therapeutic area.
 For example, they might define how a variable should be interpreted in the context of a specific TA.

-What are data exchange standards in the clinical research process?
+What are data exchange standards?

 Data exchange standards are ways of representing metadata and data in a standardized way in order to make it easier to exchange data between different parties.
 They define how you describe an object.